Doctors against Palantir’s NHS software put ‘ideology over patient interest’

 “We do work in Israel.
 We’re proud of the work that we do there.
 We have provided the Israelis with support since October 7, but also our work there predates those events.

-“I can’t go into operational details of the way in which our software is used, but I can assure you that I think the systems to which you would think, like Lavender, for example, are not ones that we are involved in.”
+“I can’t go into operational details of the way in which our software is used, but I can assure you that I think the systems to which you might be alluding, like Lavender, for example, are not ones that we are involved in.”